bahrus/templ-mount/README.md

 then the content inside the template gets cloned into document.head, prior to replacing it with the contents of the html file.

+Although there are some complications mentioned below, by adding script tags as shown above in document.head, those script tags will be activated.

+You don't need to give a specific url in data-src to cause the script tags to be added (and activated) int he header, as long as data-src attribute is present.

 Note the attribute data-ua.
 This allows you to specify a user agent string.
 Templates will only mount if the specified value is found inside the user agent of the browser.
 If the value of data-ua starts with "!" then it will activate if the user agent does *not* contain the value.

 This can allow multiple templates pointing to the same html file to point to different javascript files, depending on the browser.